callumrollo/data-driven-web-apps-with-flask/notes.md

-Split test by naming them by type e.g. `test_vm_...` for viewmodel tests We dump all the tests into an `_all_tests` file so we can run them all in one
+Split test by naming them by type e.g. `test_vm_...` for viewmodel tests We dump all the tests into an `_all_tests` file so we can run them all in one At the point, `test_int_site_mapped_urls` is failing.
+This may be intentional as I don't think I've made a sitemap yet?
+Should check

+### Running tests outside of pycharm

+activate the virtual env, run `pytest _all_tests.py --disable-warnings` it's not happy!
+Doesn't find `pypi_org` wouldn't be an issue if we packaged it up.
+Or we can add some boiler plate to the beggining of all tests to add stuff to the path.
+Pycharm does this for us.

+### pareto principle and testing with sitemaps

+The sitemap can be found at site home/sitemap.xml this is primarily for search engines and lists all the pages of the site.
+This can be big as it lists every page, may want to cache it

+You can limit the number of items in your sitemap.
+All this stuff in in seo view.
+Have to list last updated time too.
+There's some unpleasant looking stuff in the sitemap template.
+This sets the base static files and loops through the packages

+In the tests we let it hit the db, as we want to test with the real pacakges.
+We use Python xml stuff to find all the urls and a quick replace.
+On each one we do a client.get() to check if they exits.
+We only really need to test one.
+There's some complicated stuff.
+Need to do some text replacement on the xml text.

+This is working in final but not in starter.
+Not certain why...

+Sitemap testing is v important and easy tests.